 These are experts you may find particularly helpful.
 Some are not licensed therapists, but they have considerable knowledge about HSPs due to their education and experience.

 - Tracy Cooper is not licensed to do psychotherapy, but earned his Ph.D. studying HSPs and their careers.
-His book, Thrive: The Highly Sensitive Person and Career, is available now.
-He is also researching highly sensitive high sensation seekers. http://www.drtracycooper.com
+He has two books, Thrive: The Highly Sensitive Person and Career, and Thrill: The High Sensation Seeking Highly Sensitive Person.
+Both are available at audio.com. http://www.drtracycooper.com

-- Jadzia Jagiellowicz, BEd, PhD (Psych), a former educator of the gifted, went to the State University of New York-Stony Brook to study high sensitivity under the supervision of Elaine and Art Aron, where she earned her doctorate and has since then devoted herself to researching this subject.
-She provides research-based workshops, seminars, and courses, as well as consultations for HSPs, parents, and teachers (not as a therapist, but based on her academic research).
-She is based in Cambridge, Ontario, Canada but will travel and offers web-based and phone consultations.
+- Jadzia Jagiellowicz, BEd, PhD, is a former educator of the gifted, and earned her doctorate at State University of New York-Stony Brook, studying high sensitivity under the supervision of Elaine and Art Aron.
+She has since devoted herself to researching this subject and provides research-based workshops, seminars, and courses, as well as consultations and coaching for HSPs, parents, and teachers (although she is not a licensed therapist).
+She lives in Cambridge, Ontario, Canada, but will travel and offers web-based and phone consultations. highlysensitivesociety.com

 - Janine Ramsey is the founder of Sensitivity Style, a new model supported by scientific research that’s designed to help people with differing levels of sensitivity live and work together more respectfully and successfully.
 Read Highly Sensitive People in the Workplace – from shame to fame.

-- Ted Zeff has a website based on his work, which began with The Highly Sensitive Person’s Survival Guide.
-It is full of information for HSPs on coping strategies.
-He has a book about raising sensitive boys, which is also helpful for sensitive men and a healing program for HSPs on CD or download, plus offering personal consultations.
+- Ted Zeff, although he is no longer with us, he left us with the website he created, based on his many years of work, which began with The Highly Sensitive Person’s Survival Guide.
+That book is full of information for HSPs on coping strategies.
+But he is probably best remembered for his book The Strong, Sensitive Boy: Help Your Son Become a Happy, Confident Man, which is helpful for sensitive men as well.
+There is a healing program for HSPs on CD or download, plus many other useful links and videos. drtedzeff.com

 Online groups you may find helpful: